-The principal factor underlying the determination of Trustee "independence" is whether or not a particular Trustee has a "material relationship" with Artis, which is a relationship which could be reasonably expected to interfere with the exercise of the Trustee's independent judgment.
+The principal factor underlying the determination of Trustee "independence" is whether or not a particular Trustee has a "material relationship" with Artis, which is a relationship which could, in the opinion of the Board, be reasonably expected to interfere with the exercise of the Trustee's independent judgment.

 The Board has determined that six out of eight Trustees as at the date of this Information Circular are independent for the purposes of NI 58-101 and National Instrument 52-110 - Audit Committees ("NI 52-110").
-The Independent Trustees are Delmore Crewson, Ronald Rimer, Patrick Ryan, Victor Thielmann, Wayne Townsend and Edward Warkentin.
+The Independent Trustees are Bruce Jack, Ronald Rimer, Patrick Ryan, Victor Thielmann, Wayne Townsend and Edward Warkentin.